CdLbB/cdlbb.github.com/WandW/CMA03-1-ContinuousFnsMN.md

 latex input:	mmd-cambridge-header
 Title:	A Course of Modern Analysis-Continuous Functions 3-1
 Subtitle:	An introduction to the general theory of
 	infinite processes and analytic functions;
 	with an account of the principal
 	transcendental functions.
 Author:	E.T.
 Whittaker and G.N.
 Watson
 Editor:	Eric Nitardy
-Date:	April 25, 2012
+Date:	May 27, 2012
 Title File:	mmd-WandW-title
 Copyright File:	mmd-WandW-copyright
 Test:	And this is a new key-value pair